kyclark/csvchk-py/README.md

 # csvchk

-Check one record of a delimited text file
+Vertical display of delimited data

 This program will show you the first record of a delimited text file transposed vertically.
 It is meant to complement the many features of the `csvkit` tools.